Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

 ### THE TOKEN DISCOUNT UNDERGROUND

+Long time no see... i got busy with work, then with a lot of big side projects which were apparently also work.
+During all that, one annoying line kept showing up in my AI bills: repository orientation, paid again and again.

 There are currently two ways to reduce an AI bill:

 1. Make the agent read less useless stuff.